fhdhsni/The-Secret-Life-of-Objects/README.md

 ``` javascript
 [ 'Kilimanjaro    5895 Tanzania     ' ]
 ```
-Notice it's stil an array but what we want is a string.
+Notice it's still an array but what we want is a string.
 So again we use `join("\n")` but this time with line feed as its separator.
 So to make it more clear, this is what we get for header (first `row`):

 ```